 Feel free to assemble your snack board on any type of serving tray or platter that you have.
 I like to make sure mine if brimming with lots of goodies, so consider what you plan to put on it while picking a platter.
 Here I’ve used a slate cheese board, but a fine wood cutting board, ceramic dish, or even a pizza board works splendidly!
 I’ll link a few favorites here and here and here.

-Once you’ve got some heavy hitters on your board, fill in the gaps with things to eat with them.
+Once you’ve got some heavy hitters on your board, fill in the gaps.
 Assorted crackers, cheese straws, sliced baguette, or pita chips are a few of my favorites.
 Choose varieties that taste good and will add texture to your board.
 With any remaining space I like to add pickled veggies, olives, bite-sized fruits, or any variety of crudités.
 Jams, relishes, or a small jar of honey often work well too depending on the elements of your board.

 Start your board assembly with the larger items or anything that requires a bowl.
 It’s easier to fill in with the snack crackers and relishes than it is to try to find a home for a giant cheese log.
 Start big and work your way smaller.
 You can garnish your store-bought dips and spreads with fresh herbs or a drizzle of olive oil to make it feel homemade.
 No one has to know you just threw a bunch of pre-made goods on a tray!
 If toothpicks, relish forks, or spreading knives are needed for any of your board items, be sure to bring those with you so that your host isn’t left rummaging for them at the last minute.
 This is supposed to make things easy, remember?